China Plans A 2022 Space Mission To Sample An Asteroid And Explore A Comet

 “With the assistance of the gravity of Earth and Mars, it will finally arrive at the main asteroid belt and orbit the Comet 133P to explore it.”

-While the mission in itself is a bold one to say the least, the two celestial bodies chosen for exploration are particularly intriguing.
+While the mission in itself is a bold one, to say the least, the two celestial bodies chosen for exploration are particularly intriguing.
 For one thing, asteroid 2016 HO3 boasts an unusual orbit that has turned it into a constant companion of planet Earth – or a “quasi-satellite,” as noted by NASA.

-Also known as Kamo’oalewa, the space rock made headlines in 2016 – when it was first spotted – after astronomers discovered that it circles the Earth as both the asteroid and our planet voyage together around the sun.
+Also known as Kamo’oalewa, the space rock made headlines in 2016, when it was first spotted, after astronomers discovered that it circles the Earth, as both the asteroid and our planet voyage together around the sun.

 “Our calculations indicate 2016 HO3 has been a stable quasi-satellite of Earth for almost a century, and it will continue to follow this pattern as Earth’s companion for centuries to come,” Paul Chodas, manager of NASA’s Center for Near-Earth Object Studies (CNEOS), said in a statement issued at the time.

-Estimated to measure between 120 feet and 300 feet across, the asteroid never wanders too far from Earth – or too close, for that matter – and circles our planet from a distance of 38 times to 100 times that between Earth and the moon.
-In 2022, when China plans to launch its asteroid-sampling mission, the space rock will come within 12.6 million miles of our planet’s surface in late October, shows NASA.
+Estimated to measure between 120 feet and 300 feet across, the asteroid never wanders too far from Earth – or too close, for that matter – and circles the planet from a distance of 38 times to 100 times that of the distance between Earth and the moon.

+In 2022, when China plans to launch its asteroid-sampling mission, the space rock will come within 12.6 million miles of the planet’s surface in late October, shows NASA.

 Meanwhile, Comet 133P is what scientists consider an oddball.
-Described as a “main-belt comet,” this icy object belongs to a special and rare class of hybrids that dwell among asteroids but exhibit comet-like traits, notes Space.
+Described as a “main-belt comet,” this icy object belongs to a special and rare class of hybrids that dwell among asteroids, but exhibit comet-like traits, notes Space.

-This curious celestial body displays characteristics of both asteroids and comets – it orbits within the asteroid belt, but has a dust tail just like a comet.
-For this reason, it has been classified as an “active asteroid,” receiving both a comet and an asteroid designation (its asteroid name is 7968 Elst-Pizarro.)
+This curious celestial body displays characteristics of both asteroids and comets; it orbits within the asteroid belt, but has a dust tail just like a comet.
+For this reason, it has been classified as an “active asteroid,” receiving both a comet and an asteroid designation — its asteroid name is 7968 Elst-Pizarro.

 Aside from snagging asteroid samples for analysis, the new robotic mission currently in the works for the CNSA aims to gather as much data as possible on the two celestial bodies in the hopes of gleaning out their age, shape, size, composition, structure, orbit, rotation, and thermal radiation, among other characteristics.